 MyMedia is a free product that we created to enable you to watch your own local media files from your PC on your TV or mobile device.
 Visit the MyMedia page for more information.

 PlayOn Lite is no longer a supported product.

 PlayOn Basic was available before PlayOn Premium made its debut on May 20, 2010.
-PlayOn Basic has no recurring subscription fees, but has a locked feature set and a static list of content providers (Hulu, Netflix, CBS, ESPN, MLB, CNN, Amazon VOD, YouTube, Pandora, MyMedia).
+PlayOn Basic has no recurring subscription fees, but has a locked feature set and a static list of content providers (Hulu, Netflix, CBS, ESPN, MLB, CNN, Amazon Instant Video, YouTube, Pandora, MyMedia).
 We still offer free support to Basic users, but you won't get the latest and greatest features and channels unless you upgrade to the PlayOn Premium package.
 If you upgrade to PlayOn Premium, but change your mind later, you can still roll back to your original PlayOn Basic license.
 Simply visit the buy page to purchase PlayOn Premium.